hchenqide/ThesisNotes/note-04.20 debug cadical tests.md

 - `notify_backtrack` also goes to theory preregister, maybe it's still because the missing `notify_backtrack` after solve no, there's still the error

+(04.23)

+- I realized, there might be backtracks with external clauses but will this break assumptions?

+- if a fixed variable is a unit at decision level 0, then it must also be added at user level 0, because otherwise it will be dependent on activation literals and wouldn't be a root level unit add the following assertion to notify_fixed in CadicalSolver Assert(info.level_intro == 0);
+  test with cadical

 ### extra (04.21)

 > understanding conditions for multiple solver calls with propagator